OpenDataforWeb3/opendataforweb3.github.io/content/en/hackathons/bounty.md

 images: []

 ---
-**$45,000** in bounties, And
+**Up to $40,000** in bounties, And
-**other benefits, Including:** Potential inclusion in the OpenData Community Sandbox to help grow projects.
-Give access to mentorship and advancement towards becoming a Regen Ranger or a potentially elected governance leader.
+**other benefits, Including:** Earning points towards qualification as a Regen Ranger, receiving on-chain recognition, and being invited to continue your project with the support of the OpenData Community.